 His research addresses contemporary urban and architectural phenomena, with a focus on socio-spatial transformations at the intersection of demographic change and processes of modernization, globalization and neo-liberalism.
 His doctorate work examined contemporary architectural and urban mutations that have emerged as a consequence of the emergence in the more developed nations after the mid-point of the twentieth century of the socio-demographic group known as the “Young-Old”.
 Parallel research work critically examines contemporary sustainability discourse and the various regimes of sustainability measurement applied to urban territories.

 His writings have appeared in journals such as Volume(Archis), Architecture, AR, Monu, and Archithese; and publications including Explorations in Architecture, Urban Transformations, Infrastructure as Architecture, Deviations: A Manual of Architecture and Imperfect Health: The Medicalization of Architecture.
-He is co-author of the monograph Diller + Scofidio (+ Renfro): The Ciliary Function, and author of Gerontopia: Retirement Utopias of the Young Old (Lars Müller Publishers), which was launched in December 2014, see:
+He is co-author of Diller + Scofidio (+ Renfro): The Ciliary Function (Skira, 2007), and author of Gerontopia: Retirement Utopias of the Young Old (Lars Müller, 2014).

-He was recipient of the Dreyers Fond Grant for publication of Atlas of the Copenhagens and Gerontopia: Retirement Utopias of the Young Old in 2013, and an ETH Zurich research award in 2007.
-In 1997 he received the Lucille Smyser Lowenfish Memorial Prize at Columbia University, Honors for Excellence in Design and a Fulbright Scholarship in 1996.
+He was recipient of the Dreyers Fond Grant for Atlas of the Copenhagens (Ruby Press, 2018), and Gerontopia: Retirement Utopias of the Young Old in 2013 (Lars Müller, 2015), and an ETH Zurich research award in 2007.
+He received the Lucille Smyser Lowenfish Memorial Prize at Columbia University, Honors for Excellence in Design (1997) and a Fulbright Scholarship (1996).